cazacov/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### Model parameter tuning ###

 The model used an adam optimizer which has default learning rate of 0.001.
-When using dropout layers it's recomended to use smaller learning rate, so I reduced it to 0.0005 (code line 178).
+When using dropout layers it's recommended to use smaller learning rate, so I reduced it to 0.0005 (code line 178).

 ### Training data ###